Updated for 2018/2019!

 Then there are also locally organised independent events, for example the traditional New Year’s concert on the village square of Zwijnaarde.

 After all that drinking, kissing and merrying it is time to face the reality.
 And what better way to sober up quickly than jumping into cold water.
 If that’s your thing, join the local polar bears (ijsberen) for a refreshing jump into the chilly Blaarmeersen waters.

-This popular event takes place on Sunday, 29th January, at 2.30pm.
-Sign up online (you’ll need a medical certificate and be at least 8 years old.
+This popular event takes place on Sunday, 27th January, at 2.30pm.
+Sign up online (you’ll need to prove you are medically fit to participate and be at least 8 years old.
 Yes, eight.) and bring a strong support crew.
 Why bibberduik?
 Nothing to do with beavers, rather shivering (bibberen).